MicroEJ/Example-Java-Widget/com.microej.demo.widget/README.md

 - `Circular Indeterminate Progress`: demonstrates a `CircularIndeterminateProgress` widget.
 - `Circular Dotted Progress`: demonstrates a `CircularDottedProgress` widget.
 - `Circular Progress`: demonstrates a `CircularProgress` widget.
+- `Circular Progress With Gradient`: demonstrates a `CircularProgressWithGradient` widget.
 - `Wheel` : demonstrates a `Wheel` widget.
+- `WheelWithHighlight` : demonstrates a `WheelWithHighlight` widget, where the selected item is highlighted with a larger font.
+- `ScrollingTextOnCircle` : demonstrates a `ScrollingTextOnCircle` widget, which draws a scrolling text on a circle.
 - `Carousel`: demonstrates a `Carousel` widget.
 - `List`: demonstrates the `List` container from the widget library.
 - `Grid`: demonstrates the `Grid` container from the widget library.